Eddie Murphy to Star in Holiday Comedy ‘Candy Cane Lane’ for Prime Video

 “The holiday season is my favorite time of year — just ask my family about my nine-hour Christmas playlist!” stated Hudlin.
 “I‘m excited to be working again with Eddie Murphy, Brian Grazer, and Amazon.”

-The new project is the first film in Murphy’s with Amazon Studios, which the parties formalized in 2021 following the successful launch of “Coming 2 America” on the streamer.
+The new project is the first film in Murphy’s first-look deal with Amazon Studios, which the parties formalized in 2021 following the successful launch of “Coming 2 America” on the streamer.

-Noted Jennifer Salke, head of Amazon Studios: “As we know firsthand with our hit ‘Coming 2 America,’ Eddie is someone who brings global audiences together, and we can’t wait to make it happen again!
+Jennifer Salke, head of Amazon Studios, said: “As we know firsthand with our hit ‘Coming 2 America,’ Eddie is someone who brings global audiences together, and we can’t wait to make it happen again!
 We look forward to seeing the multi-talented Reggie Hudlin take the helm in bringing this future holiday classic to life!”

 Deadline was first to report news of the developing project.